Deciphering the Japanese Rail Pass Made Easy

 If you're using your rail pass, you must have your passport on you at all times.

 Reservations are made inside of the JR Pass offices at the station.

 Restriction for the Japanese Rail Pass

 To receive a rail pass, your passport must say "Temporary Visitor."
-Other designations like student, reentry permit, or entertainer will not be accepted.
+Other designations like

 If you use an automated gate when going through customs, you will not get the "Temporary Visitor" stamp, and you will be unable to get a train pass.